 When our oldest daughter, Dayton, was diagnosed with Rett in February 2017, our world turned upside-down.
 Through research and reaching out around the world to other Rett families, we have come to find out scientists are at the cusp of some incredible historical breakthroughs towards a cure.
 And we wanted to help!

 International Rett Syndrome Foundation is a very special charity to us as it funds pioneering research for treatments and a cure, as well as provides education, assistance and support to Rett families in need.
 It is estimated around 1 in 10,000 people, or about 350,000 in the world have Rett Syndrome.
 A Rett Syndrome diagnosis is devastating for the children that suffer from it, and for the families that watch their once healthy child slip away from them.

 But there is hope!

-Laboratory experiments have REVERSED RETT in mice, and amazing strides have been made in the past year towards bringing breakthrough treatments to begin clinical trials.
+Laboratory experiments have REVERSED RETT in mice, and amazing strides have been made in recent years towards bringing breakthrough treatments to begin clinical trials.
+Although there are no treatments currently available, several trials are currently underway with exciting expectations.
 Funding is needed to help these amazing scientists and researchers complete the quest for the cure.

 So let's "pull!" together, and help shoot out Rett Syndrome for good!